-How American Farm Bureau Federation engaged employees through open-ended questions.
+How American Farm Bureau Federation shifted to simpler and open-ended reviews.

 Stefphanie Gambrell is Executive Director of Human Resources at the American Farm Bureau Federation.
 She started her career with the organization as an economist before transitioning to HR.
 Over the past 10 years she has served as an HR Generalist, Manager, Director and now Executive Director of HR.